windmaple/LLM_from_scratch.JAX/README.md

 6. You can also try GPT2 medium if you change the `GPT2_variant` variable.
 Kaggle will stop the run before it finishes though

 An alternative way to run is to `Save version` -> `Save & Run ALL`, which just run the notebook in the background.

+Technically you can also train a GPT2 medium model on Kaggle; although Kaggle disconnects you after 9 full hours it can save checkpoint files for you, so that you can resume training.
+But I haven't tried this because it's a bit of a pain.

 ### Cloud TPU
 OK, I lied.
 This one is not free.
 But since you are the paying God, you can pretty much do whatever you want, like train GPT2 medium to completion.